How to make a rainstick with a cardboard roll and some basic materials. Pretty, easy and inexpensive! Ideal for toddlers and preschoolers.

 When I say ours our “simplified”, I mean that we didn’t put nearly as many nails (or tacks) into them as we should have.
-To see how it’s really done, check out this how-to over at Planting Ideas.
+Pop over to Planting Ideas to see how to make a real rainstick.
 It requires many more nails than what we used, which would slow the flow of the materials inside, producing a longer and gentler sound.

 I think ours turned out just great for the hooligans though, and the process was easy, using materials we already had on hand.

 for your convenience, affiliate links have been added to this post

 - cardboard tube (long, sturdy ones work best) * see my note further down in the post

 - Aluminum Foil

 - filler: rice, corn kernels, small buttons, pony beads etc